Cho Chang-ho (military officer)

-Cho Chang-ho (Korean: 조창호; October 2, 1930 – November 19, 2006) was a South Korean military officer.
-He served South Korea, during the Korean War.
+Cho Chang-ho (Korean: 조창호; October 2, 1930 – November 19, 2006) was a South Korean military officer who served South Korea, during the Korean War.

 Cho Chang-ho is known as the first South Korean POW to escape from North Korea after the Korean Armistice Agreement in 1953.

 Early life and education

-Cho Chang-ho was born in Pyongyang.
-His family moved to Seoul in 1936. and he graduated from Gyeonggi Commercial High school and entered Yonsei University in 1950.
+Cho Chang-ho was born in Pyongyang, Heian'nan Province, Korea, Empire of Japan.
+His family moved to Keijō (Seoul) in 1936. and he graduated from Gyeonggi Commercial High School and entered Yonsei University in 1950.

 On 25 June 1950, with the outbreak of Korean War, he entered the Republic of Korea Army in October 1950 and became an ROK Army officer in April 1951.

 Korean War

-In May 1951, he took part in the Battle of Hanseok Mountain at Inje County and became a POW of the Chinese Army.
+In May 1951, he took part in the Battle of Hanseok Mountain at Inje County and became a POW of the Chinese Army before being deported to North Korea.

 He was interned for 43 years in North Korea.
+After being released from a concentration camp for good behavior in August 1964 and assigned to the Hwa-Poong coal mines in North Pyongyang province, he married.
+The couple divorced after having three children in five years, as the constant surveillance and North Korean demand that they spy on each other made the marriage very difficult.

 Escape

-In October 1994, he escaped from North Korea and returned to South Korea.
+In October 1994, he escaped from North Korea by crossing the Yalu River to China and was helped by some ethnic Koreans in returning to South Korea.
+He tried to persuade his children to go with him to China, but they did not want to leave North Korea.

 In South Korea, he devoted the rest of his life to the repatriation effort of other POWs.